enonic/old-xp-doc/doc/developer/schema/input-types.rst

 A field for inputting multi-line text.

 default
-  This element specifies default string value.
+  This element specifies a default string value for the TextArea.

 TextLine